The Center for Professional Education promotes the following courses:

 - Research and Communication Skills: LAIS398A – This 3-credit class covers the basic skills needed for research and for communicating the results of the research.
 The class covers elements of doing research, such as choosing a research topic, generating research questions, making a work plan, dealing with the ambiguity and hurdles of research, research ethics, as well as publishing scientific papers, scientific writing, giving oral communications, and writing research proposals.
 In addition, the class covers career-oriented topics such as choosing a program for graduate studies, working with an advisor, and applying for a job.
 Students acquire hands-on experience by choosing a research project, perform a literature search, develop critical thinking skills, making a work plan, writing a proposal, and presenting that proposal.
 The proposal can be the start of a senior design project.
 The class counts as one of the LAIS electives for undergraduates.
 Questions regarding this course may be directed to Dr. Roel Snieder or Dr. Cortney Holles.

-“The course “The Art of Science” was an eye opener for me.
+“The course “Research Skills for Graduate Students” was an eye opener for me.
 It made me think of my career and my life differently.
 It gave me energy and ideas to restart and continue when I am stuck.” -Eman Yahyn Al-Juraib

 “I was surprised by the depth the course “Introduction to Research Ethics” offered.
 I initially hesitated taking this course, as I feared the same cynical attitudes towards ethics that seem prevalent in so many academic circles.
 However, I was pleasantly surprised to discover that the instructors really challenged students to critically assess personal motives for conducting their research.
 This resulted in a stimulating course with excellent class discussions.” -Tom Meuzelaar